Generalized affine Springer theory and Hilbert schemes on planar curves: Hilbert Schemes of Points on Curve Singularities

-The induced isomorphism $M_v \cong M_w'$ comes from the following.
-As $F=\Frac(R)$ is a finite \'etale extension of $\cK$, there is a natural modified trace $tr: F\times F \to \cK$, given by $tr(xy/d)$, where $d$ is a generator of the different ideal of $R$ in $\cO$.
-The normalization is chosen so that if we define $I^\vee=\{f\in F|tr(fI)\subset \cO\}$, then $R^\vee=R$ (see \cite{OrbitalIntegrals} for details).
-By our chosen isomorphisms $\phi,\phi^*$ we then see that the trace pairing becomes the natural pairing $\cK^n\times (\cK^n)^*\to \cK$.
-In particular, the map $M_w'\to M_v$ corresponding to the above involution is given by $(g,g^{-1}\hat \gamma g, e_n^* g)\mapsto (g,g^{-1}\gamma g, g^{-1} e_1)$, sending lattices contained in the standard lattice to those containing the standard lattice. \end{remark} \begin{remark} Note that the proof doesn't assume $\hC$ to be reduced.
-In particular, this suggests us to define the ``compactified Picard variety" $\bPic(\hC)$ as the classical affine Springer fiber for $GL_n$, although it is usually not considered in the literature.
-For example, when $\gamma$ is the regular nilpotent matrix, we recover Hilbert schemes of points on the nonreduced curve $\{x^n=0\}$. \end{remark} \begin{remark} Note that by we may identify $\Hilb^\bullet(\hC)$ as the intersection where $\Sp_\gamma$ is the ``usual" ($N=\Ad$) affine Springer fiber of $\gamma$ and $\Gr_{GL_n}^-$ is the negative part of the affine Grassmannian not to be confused with the ``negative Grassmannian" which is a distantly related object of intense research.
-See also \cite[Remark 4.24]{Kiv2}. \end{remark} \begin{remark} Using the decomposition of $\Gr_{GL_n}$ by $\pi_1(GL_n)=\Z$ we find that $M_v$ can be expressed as
+This choice of $\bN$ ensures that the flag of lattices $t \Lambda_0 \subset \Lambda_1 \subset \Lambda_0$ satisfies $\Lambda_0 \gamma \subset \Lambda_1$.
+In terms of ideals, this latter point implies that $M I_0 \subset I_1 \subset I_0$, where $M = \langle x, t \rangle$ is the maximal ideal of $R$.
+See \cite{DGHOR} for more details.
+Note that in the $G=SL_n, N=\Ad$-case similar incidental varieties appear in the work of Cherednik and Philipp \cite{CP} under the name of flagged Jacobian factors. \end{remark} \begin{remark} An equivalent, perhaps preferred, description of $\Hilb^\bullet(\hC)$ is as lattices $\Lambda \subset \cO^n$.
+If we identify $1 \leftrightarrow e_1$, then following the above proof one finds an isomorphism to the generalized $\Ad\oplus V^*$-affine Springer fiber $M_w'$ for the vector $w=(\gamma^T, e_n^*) \in \Ad(\cO)\oplus (\cO^n)^*$, c.f. \cite{YunPCMI}. \end{remark} \begin{remark} Note that the proof doesn't assume $\hC$ to be reduced.
+In particular, this suggests us to define the ``compactified Picard variety" $\bPic(\hC)$ for these non-reduced curves as the classical $\GL_n$-affine Springer fiber, although it is usually not considered in the literature.
+For example, when $\gamma$ is the regular nilpotent matrix, the ASF in question gives an infinite-dimensional affine Springer fiber whose homology coincides with that of the affine Grassmannian.
+Similarly, the GASF in question yields the Hilbert schemes of points on the non-reduced curve $\{x^n=0\}$, which are now finite-dimensional projective subvarieties of the ``positive part" of the affine Grassmannian. \end{remark} \begin{remark} More generally, note that by we may identify $\Hilb^\bullet(\hC)$ as the intersection where $\Sp_\gamma$ is the ``usual" ($N=\Ad$) affine Springer fiber of $\gamma$ and $\Gr_{GL_n}^+$ is the positive part of the affine Grassmannian not to be confused with the ``positive Grassmannian" which is a distantly related object of intense research.
+See also \cite[Remark 4.24]{Kiv2}. \end{remark} \begin{remark} Using the decomposition of $\Gr_G$ by $\pi_1(G)=\Z$ we find that $M_v$ can be expressed as